DS-Meena/Learn-LLD-HLD/HLD/Design_Secured_System/README.md

 #### CSRF Attack

 The attacker gives his unused auth token in `step 6`, so when user uses this attacker's auth token, he get attackers access token.
-With this, he will be logged into attackers account, instead of his own.
+With this, he will get attackers resource values and user might be on banking site and he could send the money to attacker's account.

+To prevent this **state value** is used while asking for Authorization code, so that client can validate if this auth code is coming from intended authorization server.

+A more generic CSRF attack is given below.

 A CSRF attack occurs when a malicious website tricks a user's browser into making an unwanted request to a trusted website where the user is already authenticated.
 This can lead to unauthorized actions being performed on the user's behalf.